It is never a good idea to vote without all of the information.

 With the recent resignation of City Manager Bill Keefer, the decision only became more important.
 The new council will choose the next City Manager as one of its first tasks.

 That decision, in addition to managing the process for completing the new waterline and Walnut River project to keep the City Lake full and managing a budget that includes paying for all of the recent improvements to the dam and spillway at the lake and the new levee on the city’s west side will keep the next council busy.

 All Augusta voters should respect the people who ran.
 Most of those candidates will be on hand Tuesday to tell about themselves and answer questions.

-Page 2 of 2 - Watch Tuesday night and then go vote Tuesday, April 2.
+Watch Tuesday night and then go vote Tuesday, April 2.

 This election is very important and the your vote could be the one that makes the difference.